Julia-XAI/VisionHeatmaps.jl/docs/src/example.md

 heatmap(val; rangescale=:centered)
 ````

+With centered color schemes such as `seismic`,
-With the `seismic` colorscheme, the `:extrema` rangescale should be avoided, as it leads to visual artifacts:
+`:extrema` should be avoided, as it leads to visual artifacts:

 ````@example 1
 heatmap(val; rangescale=:extrema)
 ````

 However, for the `inferno` color scheme, which is not centered around zero,
-`:extrema` leads to a heatmap with higher contrast.
+`:extrema` can lead to a heatmap with higher contrast.

 ````@example 1
 heatmap(val; colorscheme=ColorSchemes.inferno, rangescale=:centered)